Stephen O'Halloran

 Stephen Edward O'Halloran (born 29 November 1987) is an Irish former footballer who retired from football in May 2022.
-He finished his playing career as a defender for Stalybridge Celtic in the NLS.
+He finished his playing career as a defender for Stalybridge Celtic in the Northern Premier League.

 He began his professional career in the Premier League with Aston Villa and has earned two full international caps for the Republic of Ireland.
 Following two serious cruciate ligament injuries during his time at Villa Park he left the club without making a first team appearance.
 O'Halloran went on to play professional football with Coventry City in 2010–11 and Carlisle United in 2011–12 before moving into semi-professional football in 2012.
 O'Halloran has gone on to play for Nuneaton Town, Stockport County, Salford City and FC United of Manchester during his NLS career.

 He is also a qualified physiotherapist having graduated from the University of Salford in 2016.

 Club career

 Aston Villa

 O'Halloran was born in Cobh and played for local side Springfield A.F.C., before joining Aston Villa.

 He broke into the Villa squad for their 2006–07 pre-season friendlies but did not make any first team appearances.
 In late 2007, O'Halloran began talks over a new long-term contract; it was later confirmed on 31 January 2008, when he signed a new contract with Aston Villa, keeping him at the club until 2009.

 However, at the beginning of the 2009–10 season O'Halloran was omitted from the press release announcing Villa's squad numbers.
 O'Halloran's number 29 shirt was given to Welsh international defender James Collins upon his signing for the club.
 O'Halloran returned for the reserves, in the national play-off final against Manchester United.

 Despite never making an appearance, O'Halloran credited O'Neill for standing by him when he was suffering from injury.